- Start dateSeptember 2017

 This course has places available for 2017/18 entry.
 If you are interested in applying for this course, please call us on +44 (0)20 7514 7514.
 For a full list of UAL courses open for 2017/18 entry, visit the UAL Clearing page.

 BA (Hons) Sound Arts and Design centres on the creative use of sound, both as a medium in its own right and in support of other media, including sound design for film, animation, field recording and soundscape studies, as well as interactive programming, multi-channel composition, digital improvisation and sound art installations.

 About this course

-BA (Hons) Sound Arts and Design centres around the creative use of sound, both as an independent and supportive medium.
-Led by internationally recognised sound artists, composers and writers, you'll gain technical, creative and theoretical knowledge in the sound arts and develop specialist skills as you build a portfolio of sound-related projects.
+The course is led by a team of tutors comprised of internationally recognised sound artists, composers and writers.
+You will gain technical, creative and theoretical knowledge in the sound arts and develop specialist skills as you build a portfolio of sound-related projects.